Georges Claude ~ 1929

 The Purdy’s Wharf Complex in Halifax, Nova Scotia

-DHE "In Halifax an innovative cooling system at the Purdy’s Wharf office and commercial complex uses low temperature seawater to meet building cooling requirements.
+"In Halifax an innovative cooling system at the Purdy’s Wharf office and commercial complex uses low temperature seawater to meet building cooling requirements.
 Cold seawater is drawn from the harbour floor, circulated through titanium heat exchangers in the basement of the Wharf building, and then returned to the ocean floor" ("Seawater," 1992).

 Click to link to full article...